Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Over the decades, the Oyster bracelet has undergone a variety of changes, each one refining the design and adding to its overall durability.
 Despite the numerous revisions, the Oyster bracelet’s iconic, three-link design has not changed, and it has played a central part in Rolex’s collection.
 The general sporty nature of the Rolex Oyster bracelet is, as a result, mainly used for Rolex’s sporty models, such as the Daytona, GMT-Master II, and Submariner, but it can also be found on dressier models such as the Datejust.

-Furthermore, the Oyster bracelet could first be seen in a Rolex catalog in 1948.
+Furthermore, the Oyster bracelet was first seen in a Rolex catalog in 1948.
 At this time, Rolex had obviously owned the company which originally had manufactured its metal bracelets for a while, but it was actually in 1945 that Rolex released its first in-house bracelet, which was first seen on the new Datejust range.

 The iconic Oyster bracelet was not originally made for Rolex’s Submariner watch, which was first released in 1953, but instead, it was initially made for Rolex’s ”bubble-backs” which was their first (and a revolutionary) waterproof watch.